richardhanksjr/music-theory-api/README.md

     * npm install
     * npm install -g @vue/cli
     * npm install --save axios vue-axios
+        // you can install multiple packages at once like line 59:
+            * npm install -g @vue/cli --save axios vue-axios
     * npm run dev
-    // I think you can do some or all of the install commands at once like how line 59 is doing multiple
+        // this compiles your vue code

         // you can check the version to confirm it's installed.